304 pages | 6 x 9 | 6 illus.

 Siobhan Carroll interrogates the role these blank spaces played in the construction of British identity during an era of unsettling global circulations.
 Examining the poetry of Samuel T. Coleridge and George Gordon Byron and the prose of Sophia Lee, Mary Shelley, and Charles Dickens, as well as newspaper accounts and voyage narratives, she traces the ways Romantic and Victorian writers reconceptualized atopias as threatening or, at times, vulnerable.
 These textual explorations of the earth's highest reaches and secret depths shed light on persistent facets of the British global and environmental imagination that linger in the twenty-first century.

-Siobhan Carroll teaches English at the University of Delaware.
+Siobhan Carroll is Associate Professor of English at the University of Delaware.